-Hamid was arrested without charge in connection with a government crackdown on the press that began in September 2001.
+Hamid was arrested without charge after a government crackdown on the press in September 2001.

 In a July 2002 fact-finding mission to Asmara, the capital, a CPJ delegation learned from local sources that Hamid was among three state media reporters arrested for unclear reasons.
 At least one of the journalists, Saadia Ahmed, was later released, but Hamid was being held in an undisclosed location, CPJ was told.